 From the above definition, we can deduce that minerals are inorganic substances required by the human body to function correctly.
 The human body requires varying amounts of minerals daily in order to build strong bones and muscles.
 It also helps to maintain various bodily functions.
 Therefore, we obtain these nutrients from eating foods rich in minerals.

 When the body does not receive enough minerals, certain nutritional deficiency diseases may arise.
-Goitre, Osteoporosis, Anaemia, Hypomagnesaemia, Diarrhoea are few examples of mineral deficiency diseases.
+Goitre, Osteoporosis, Anaemia, Hypomagnesaemia, and Diarrhoea are a few examples of mineral deficiency diseases.

 Types of Minerals in Food

 - Macrominerals are those minerals which are required in relatively large doses.
 Therefore, they are also called major minerals.

 - Macrominerals include sodium, calcium, chloride, magnesium, potassium, phosphorus, and sulfur.
 These minerals are vital for the proper functioning and metabolism of the body.
 Our body cannot produce these minerals; hence, they need to be obtained from a food source.

 - The deficiency of these minerals results in severe ramifications for health.
 For example, calcium deficiency weakens the skeletal system, thereby increasing the risk of fractures.
 The deficiency of Iodine results in goitre and other hormonal disorders, and the deficiency of sodium results in hyponatremia.

 - Also called trace minerals, these are minerals which are required in small amounts.
 Therefore, they are also called minor minerals.
 Trace minerals include iron, copper, iodine, zinc, manganese, fluoride, cobalt and selenium.

 Also Read: Vitamins and Minerals